Platforms: Windows, Mac, Android, iOS apps; Linux, Chrome OS via browser extensions

 The biggest advantage of paid accounts is the ability to sync your passwords and other items across all of your devices, which is crucial for most users.

 Additional perks for paying users include cloud backup, a secured shared folder, two-factor authentication (2FA) support, the ability to grant emergency access to another RoboForm user, web access to your data and priority 24/7 support.
+In January 2022, it added a 2FA authenticator/code generator to its desktop apps, and that feature is coming soon to the RoboForm mobile apps.

 RoboForm still offers a local-only storage option, a valuable option for users who don't wish to, or are not allowed to, store their data in the cloud.
 Enabling it simply requires turning off automatic sync.
 Just be aware that the mobile apps lack the ability to turn off automatic syncing.